rsyslog/rsyslog/source/configuration/modules/imfile.rst

    This is used to turn on or off the addition of metadata to the message object.

+.. function:: addCeeTag [on/off]

+   **Default: off**

+   This is used to turn on or off the addition of the "@cee:" cookie to the message object.

 .. function:: stateFile [name-of-state-file]

    **Default: unset**